Downsview Park station: Services

 TTC Line 1 operates every 5 minutes or better all day, every day.

 The GO Transit Barrie Line operates approximately every 15–30 minutes during the morning peak period, every 30 minutes during the afternoon peak period, and every 60 minutes outside of peak periods including on weekends and holidays.

 Subway station

 Name

-The station had been expected to be named "Sheppard West" and was officially referred to by that name during construction.

-Approval was given in 2010 for the station to be named "Downsview Park", subject to the satisfactory resolution of negotiations between the Toronto Transit Commission, the City of Toronto, and the federally-managed Downsview Park related to property acquisition, and to rename the existing Downsview station to "Sheppard West".
+Originally slated to be called Sheppard West, the station was referred to by that name throughout its construction.
+However, in 2010, approval was granted for the station to be named Downsview Park, contingent upon successful negotiations between the Toronto Transit Commission, the City of Toronto, and Downsview Park regarding property acquisition.
+As part of this agreement, the existing Downsview station was renamed Sheppard West.
+Other names considered for this station were GO/Sheppard, Chesswood, Bakersfield, and Carl Hall.